combinators/expression-problem/scripts/README.txt

          }
      }

+3. Compile and run tests cases to generate jacoco.* code coverage reports.

+  On Windows, in the respective "ep-java-XXX" directories you can launch the compilation scripts.
+For the Scala code, replace "java" with "scala" in the commands below.

+  * in ep-java                    enter command  "..\..\scripts\java\compile-main.bat"
+  * in ep-java-j                  enter command  "..\..\scripts\java\compile-j.bat"
+  * in ep-java-journal            enter command  "..\..\scripts\java\compile-journal.bat"
+  * in ep-java-d1d2               enter command  "..\..\scripts\java\compile-d1d2.bat"
+  * in ep-java-producer           enter command  "..\..\scripts\java\compile-producer.bat"
+  * in ep-java-third-alternate    enter command  "..\..\scripts\java\compile-third-alternate.bat"

-3. Generate statistics regarding the results of runAll.bat, which includes Generation time, Compilation time, and time to complete test cases.
+4. Generate statistics regarding the results of generating the source code, compiling the source code, executing the test cases and code coverage statistics.
 This script also detects errors in these three phases.

    CD into the directory in target\analysis and run the following on each of the jacoco.*** generated files

    c:\Python37\python.exe ..\..\scripts\process.py > STATISTICS

-4. When all scripts have run, you will need to delete lots of temporary directories inside of target/bg-jobs that were created by SBT.
-A full run of the scripts often results in several GB worth of directories to be deleted.
+5. When all scripts have run, you may need to delete temporary directories inside of target/bg-jobs that were created by SBT (but not deleted).
+A full run of the scripts often results in several GB worth of directories.